Our American Cousin: In popular culture

-"I've always denied the legend that you were in 'Our American Cousin' the night Lincoln was shot."Our American Cousin was adapted for the radio anthology program On Stage in 1953.
+In 1862 Charles Kingsley wrote a parody, the "Great Hippocampus Question", in the style of Lord Dundreary, and incorporated parts of this in The Water-Babies published in 1863.Our American Cousin was adapted for the radio anthology program On Stage in 1953.
 In a move that earned him a rebuke from CBS management, director, producer, and actor Elliott Lewis aired it in the same hour as his show Crime Classics' episode "The Assassination of Abraham Lincoln".